 So Darius, like Nebuchadnezzar, confesses the awesome power and protection of Daniel's God.
 The king issued a decree with which the story ends.

 Conviction does not come because we are suddenly struck with inspiration, but it is a product of a sanctification process and involves a growing relationship with God.
-The whole of the Scriptures are clear regarding the faithful.
-They grew in faith as they came to know God, sometimes it required a great amount of time as God worked with them bringing them to maturity, producing the fruit of the Spirit in them and preparing them for His use.
+The whole of the Scriptures is clear regarding the faithful.
+They grew in faith as they came to know God.
+Sometimes it required a great amount of time as God worked with them, bringing them to maturity, producing the fruit of the Spirit in them and preparing them for His use.

 Psalm 57:1-5 Be merciful to me, O God, be merciful to me!
 For my soul trusts in You; and in the shadow of Your wings I will make my refuge, until these calamities have passed by.
 I will cry out to God Most High, to God who performs all things for me.
 He shall send from heaven and save me; He reproaches the one who would swallow me up.
 Selah.
 God shall send forth His mercy and His truth.
 My soul is among lions; [lions depicting all the persecutions and all of the dangers the Christian faces] I lie among the sons of men who are set on fire, whose teeth are spears and arrows, and their tongue a sharp sword.
 Be exalted, O God, above the heavens; let Your glory be above all the earth.